-- @{scala\function name} inlines the checked function name as ML string literal. - @{scala name} and @{scala\thread name} invoke the checked function via the PIDE protocol.
-In Isabelle/ML this appears as a function of type string -> string, which is subject to interrupts within the ML runtime environment as usual.
+- @{scala_function name} inlines the checked function name as ML string literal. - @{scala name} and @{scala_thread name} invoke the checked function via the PIDE protocol.
+In Isabelle/ML this appears as a function of type string list -> string list or string -> string, depending on the definition in Isabelle/Scala.
+Evaluation is subject to interrupts within the ML runtime environment as usual.
 A null result in Scala raises an exception Scala.Null in ML.
-The execution of @{scala} works via a Scala future on a bounded thread farm, while @{scala\thread} always forks a separate Java thread.
+The execution of @{scala} works via a Scala future on a bounded thread farm, while @{scala_thread} always forks a separate Java thread.

 The standard approach of representing datatypes via strings works via XML in YXML transfer syntax.
-See Isabelle/ML operations and modules YXML.string\of\body, YXML.parse\body, XML.Encode, XML.Decode; similarly for Isabelle/Scala.
+See Isabelle/ML operations and modules YXML.string_of_body, YXML.parse_body, XML.Encode, XML.Decode; similarly for Isabelle/Scala.
 Isabelle symbols may have to be recoded via Scala operations isabelle.Symbol.decode and isabelle.Symbol.encode.